alikiff/datasciencecourse-project/CodeBook.md

-* The final dataset is comma-separated and can be found here: https://github.com/alikiff/datasciencecourse-project/blob/master/FinalTidyData.txt Note, that the variables in the dataset are already explained through the original ReadMe-File with one important    difference: In the final dataset we are observing the means over all the observations in the original dataset
+* The final dataset is comma-separated and can be found here: https://github.com/alikiff/datasciencecourse-project/blob/master/FinalTidyData.txt Note, that the variables in the dataset are already explained through the original ReadMe-File with one important    difference: In the final dataset we are observing the means over all the observations in the original dataset.